 Past Indexes and Understanding the Index

 Survey participants receive a summary of results showing the percentage breakdown of responses to each question after the survey closes.
 This report is released to all NAIOP members and the public three to four weeks later.
-Survey responses for this index were gathered between August 19 and September 2, 2020.
-The response rate for this survey was 3.26%, and the margin of error for the composite index was 5.33%.
+Survey responses for this index were gathered between April 13 and April 22, 2021.
+The response rate for this survey was 4.94%, and the margin of error for the composite index score was 4.85%.